lucasm/lucasm/README.md

 ## Achievements

 - Awarded the "Top JavaScript Author" badge on DEV Community
-- Won 1st / top 3 place in several tech events and hackathons
+- Won 1st and top 3 place in several tech events and hackathons

 ## Open source

-Due to contractual obligations, I only use GitHub for open source contributions.
-See 👇🏻
+I only use GitHub for open source contributions 👇🏻